Ushio Shinohara: Return to Boxing Painting

 In 1991, Shinohara was invited to create a Boxing Painting in front of the public as part of the 1991 exhibition Japanese Anti-Art: Now and Then, held at the National Museum of Art, Osaka, which became part of the museum's collection after its completion.
 This marked Shinohara's return to the series, which he had not engaged with since the 1960s, and it has since become an ongoing practice for the artist, who has produced the Boxing Paintings at art venues worldwide.
 Though his earlier works were rendered in black and white, Shinohara began adding color to both the paint and the canvas ground starting in 1998.

 Though Shinohara's style is known for its rugged energy and vibrant, seemingly chaotic gestures, critics have often remarked on his keen interest in pictorial references and attention to formal organization.
 As Julia Cassim observed in her 1993 review of Shinohara's retrospective at Tsukashin Hall in Amagasaki, Japan:

 “His kaleidoscopic paintings of pneumatic, rubber-nippled nudes, bikers and Coney Island’s garish glories are painted in the acid reds, greens and pinks common to Asian street fairs from Tokyo to Bombay.
 They burst at the seams with detail.
-Seemingly slapdash and rapidly painted, they are, in fact, as carefully composed as any more formal work.”
+Seemingly slapdash and rapidly painted, they are, in fact, as carefully composed as any more formal work.”Shinohara's boxing paintings have continued to receive widespread acclaim internationally.
+A 2003 commercial for Pocari Sweat featured Shinohara in action, painting against a wall.